tf/semmy/README.md

     * (master) Bump version to 1.3.0.dev
     * (v1.2.0, 1-2-stable) Prepare 1.2.0 release
     * Some new feature

+By default, the new stable branch and the bump commit are not pushed automatically.
+This can be activated by setting the `push_branches_after_release` config option to `true`.

+This will be the new default once Semmy 2.0 is released.
+You can opt into the future default behavior globally without changing config options on the project level by setting the `SEMMY_PUSH_BRANCHES_AFTER_RELEASE` environment variable to `on`.

+Branches will be pushed to the remote passed as an argument to the `release` task:

+    $ rake release[upstream]

+By default, branches are pushed to `origin`.

 ### Releasing a Patch Level Version